bluesky/databroker/doc/source/v2/administrator/index.rst

 DataBroker assembles this list of catalogs by looking for:

-1. Old-style "databroker v0.x" configuration files, for backward-compatibility
+1. Old-style "databroker v0.x" YAML configuration files, for backward-compatibility
-2. Intake-style catalog YAML files
+2. Intake-style catalog YAML files, which have different fields
 3. Python packages that advertise catalogs via the ``intake.catalogs`` entrypoint